My shopping cart

 Born into the Maxwell family literally meant growing up in the music business in Louisville, KY and Southern Indiana!
 Music is what Mark knows, from playing in bands “Spanky Lee”, and “The Crashers”, to being a regional leader in music advocacy, education, retail sales, audio/visual and lighting installations, plus international music-related mission work in the Caribbean.
 He is a well-rounded conduit within the music business!
-Knowing that music can change lives for the better, Mark strives to be the “go to” music resource at Maxwell’s Music!
+Knowing that music can change lives for the better, Mark strives to be the “go to” music resource at Maxwell’s House of Music!

 Brooks Ritter has been with the Maxwell's Music team since 2018.
 You can find him on the sales floor most days willing to share his vast knowledge of music with you.
 He is also our Online Sales manager where he adds our in-store inventory for customers to buy both near and far.